Green Party of Aotearoa New Zealand: 2017 election

 On 9 August, Turei resigned as co-leader and as a list candidate, stating that the media scrutiny on her family had become unbearable.
 James Shaw remained the Green Party's sole leader for the 2017 election.
 Clendon stated that he would not be returning to the Green Party list despite Turei's resignation.
 Graham sought to return to the party list, but this was declined on 12 August by the Green Party Executive.
-Leader James Shaw indicated that there was considerable animosity within the Party towards Clendon and Graham for their actions.
+Leader James Shaw indicated that there was considerable animosity within the party towards Clendon and Graham for their actions.

-On 17 August, it was reported that the Green Party had fallen by 11 points to 4 percent in the 1 News–Colmar Brunton Poll, below the 5 percent threshold needed to enter Parliament under New Zealand's mixed-member proportional system.
-The party's sharp drop in the opinion poll was attributed to negative publicity around the Green Party's infighting and the ascension of Jacinda Ardern as leader of the center-left Labour Party, the Greens' nominal ally.
-By contrast, the Roy Morgan opinion poll placed public support for the Green Party at 9 percent.
+On 17 August, it was reported that the Green Party had fallen by 11 points to 4% in the 1News–Colmar Brunton Poll, below the 5% threshold needed to enter Parliament under New Zealand's mixed-member proportional system.
+The party's sharp drop in the opinion poll was attributed to negative publicity around the Green Party's infighting and the ascension of Jacinda Ardern as leader of the centre-left Labour Party, the Greens' nominal ally.
+By contrast, the Roy Morgan opinion poll placed public support for the Green Party at 9%.

-The 2017 general election returned eight Members of Parliament, with 6.3% of the party vote.
+The 2017 general election returned eight list MPs, with 6.3% of the party vote.
 The Green parliamentary caucus' newest members were Chlöe Swarbrick, who became the youngest member of the House, and Golriz Ghahraman, the first refugee member of the House.

 Following the election results, Party Leader Shaw stated that the Greens would not be seeking a coalition with the National Party.
-He added that the Party was pursuing a coalition rather than a support agreement with the Labour and socially-conservative New Zealand First parties.
+He added that the party was pursuing a coalition rather than a support agreement with the Labour and socially-conservative New Zealand First parties.
 On 9 October, the Greens leader Shaw took part in negotiations with the Labour Party.

 During the coalition-forming negotiations, NZ First leader Peters turned down Shaw's invitation for the two parties to negotiate directly on the grounds that the Greens and Labour had campaigned together under a memorandum of understanding during the 2017 election.